top of page

 IMG_3787.jpg

-Barbra went on a private tour and fell in love with Magical Creatures Sanctuary at first sight.
-She and her husband signed up to sponsor Apache, and then her company decided to donate a portion of their Hawai’i retreat proceeds through Patreon as a way to give back to the island and sanctuary.
-However, she knew that wasn’t enough.
-Recently, she accepted the position of Director of Advancement to help ensure the sustainability of our sanctuary.
 With over 25 years of experience, Barbra is an established leader in program and process evaluation and organizational development.
 Her clientele is diverse, ranging from government, nonprofit, education, healthcare, and community organizations, to the corporate sector.
 Barbra is the past president of the New Mexico Evaluators and the New Mexico Association for Talent Development, a current mentor for the Stanford University Latino Entrepreneur Scaling Program, a 2022 Diverse Business Leader Honoree, and one of a handful of Certified Return on Investment (ROI) Professionals®.
 She has also sat on the Board of several non-profits and a local Chamber of Commerce, and has given countless hours to mentoring and supporting small business owners across the nation.

 Facilities Manager